 Applicants seeking only MBP and RHW financing and associated non-competitive LIHTC must meet all Threshold Criteria in Chapter 3.
 Such projects are not required to compete with others but will be scored using the Competitive Scoring Criteria and must achieve a minimum total score of ninety-two (92) points to be awarded MBP and RHW funds and non-competitive LIHTC.
 Additionally, projects must achieve at least thirty (30) points within the Development Team Experience category in Section 4.1.1, at least twelve (12) points within the Developer Financial Capacity category outlined in Section 4.1.3, , and at least twelve (12) points within the Development Quality Standards category in Section 4.6.

-Projects seeking FHA Risk Sharing Insurance for MBP financing must meet all Threshold Criteria and over the last five (5) years have completed projects with at least 51% ownership in the project.
+Projects seeking FHA Risk Sharing Insurance for MBP financing must meet all Threshold Criteria and must include a General Partner who, over the last five (5) years, has completed projects with at least 51% ownership in the General Partnership interest of the project.
 Such projects are not required to compete with others but will be scored using the Competitive Scoring Criteria and must achieve a minimum total score of ninety-two (92) points including at least thirty-two (32) points in the Development Team Experience category in Section 4.1.1 (with no individual team member earning less than three (3) points below the respective maximum score), at least fourteen (14) points within the Developer Financial Capacity category outlined in Section 4.1.3, , and at least fourteen (14) points within the Development Quality Standards category in Section 4.6 below.

 See Section 6.2 for additional information on MBP.